Hochelaga-Maisonneuve: Early history

 Hochelaga was named after the Iroquois village of the same name, first visited by explorer Jacques Cartier in 1534.
 The neighbourhood was at one time believed to be the location of the historic village, but modern historians and anthropologists have not reached agreement on the exact location.

-Present-day Hochelaga was founded as a rural village in 1870.
-Industry soon started moving in, including the Hudon and Sainte-Ann cotton mills and in 1876 the terminal and railway shops of the Quebec, Montreal, Ottawa and Occidental Railway.
+Present-day Hochelaga was founded as a suburban village in 1863.
+Industry soon started moving in, including the Hudon and Sainte-Anne cotton mills and in 1876 the terminal and railway shops of the Quebec, Montreal, Ottawa and Occidental Railway.

-In December 1883, Hochelaga was annexed to the city of Montreal against the demands of landowners.
-In response, they founded the village of Maisonneuve to the east, intended to be a model industrial city.
+In December 1883, Hochelaga was annexed to the city of Montreal against the demands of some of its landowners to the east.
+In response, they separated their territory to found the village of Maisonneuve.

-Maisonneuve grew rapidly between 1896 and 1915 and became of one Canada's largest industrial slums, commonly known as the Pittsburgh of Canada throughout the early 20th century.
+Maisonneuve grew rapidly between 1896 and 1915 and became of one Canada's largest industrial suburbs, marketed as a model industrial city and the Pittsburgh of Canada during the first two decades of the 20th century.
 These factories hired many workers, including immigrants and people from the surrounding countryside.
 They worked in the shoe, textile, tanning, slaughterhouse, tobacco, food, and shipbuilding industries.

 In 1918, $18 million in debt, Maisonneuve was forced to annex to Montreal, consolidated the neighbourhood as Hochelaga-Maisonneuve.

-The botanical garden was opened in 1931.
+The Montreal Botanical Garden was opened in 1931.

 Decline

 The construction of major transportation infrastructures such as Highway 25 in 1967, required the demolition of some 2,000 homes and institutional buildings.
 These changes, combined with the movement of capital and production to Toronto, hurt the neighbourhood's economy and vitality.
 Many factories left the area, along with numerous residents.

 In 1976 the Olympic Stadium was opened, in time for the Summer Olympics.

 Beginning in the 1980s, factories started shutting down at an alarming rate, leaving the neighborhood ridden with poverty and a high concentration of welfare, especially in Hochelaga.
-This has led to a population exodus, high crime rates and a general negative portrait of the area.
+This has led to a population exodus, relatively high crime rates, and a generally unfavorable view of the area.

-It became particularly notorious for prostitution, which has been problematic for many years.
+The district became particularly notorious for prostitution, a contentious issue for many years.

 During the Quebec Biker War, the Hells Angels had their clubhouse in Hochelaga-Maisonneuve, which worsened its reputation for criminality.

 In the most notorious incident of the guerre des motards, on 9 August 1995, a drug dealer was killed by a bomb planted in his jeep while the shrapnel badly injured an 11-year boy, Daniel Desrochers, who died of his wounds four days later.

 Present day

 The 2010s were marked by increased gentrification, the arrival of students and professionals, and condo development leading to protests and some cases of vandalism of commerce.
-Notable areas that developed include the Promenade Ontario shopping street and the recently revitalized Place Simon Valois.
+Notable areas that developed include the Promenade Ontario shopping street and the Place Simon Valois revitalized in 2017.

 Despite this, areas continue to struggle with poverty, prostitution and drug trafficking, particularly in the south-western corner of Hochelaga on Rue Sainte-Catherine Est.